-OFFICIAL USE ONLY Name of owner as shown on PA tax return: Social Securi ty Numb er SCHEDULE C-1 - Cost of Goods Sold and/or Operations 1.
-Inventory at beginning of year (if different from last year's closing inventory, include explanation) 1 2. a.
-Purchases i. b.
-Cost of items withdrawn for personal use 2b). c.
+OFFICIAL USE ON Name of owner as shown on PA tax return: Social Security Number SCHEDULE C-1 - Cost of Goods Sold and/or Operations 1.
+Inventory at beginning of year (if different from last year's closing inventory, include explanation nation) 1.
+2. a.
+Purchases 2a. b.
+Cost of items withdrawn for personal use 2b. c.
 Balance (subtract Line 2b from Line 2a) 2c.
-3. Cost of labor (do not include salary paid to yourself or subcontractor fees) $% \left({{{\left[{{{C{{\rm{B}}}}} \right]}{{\rm{B}}}}} \right)$.
-3 3.
-4. Materials and supplies 4 ł 5.
-Other costs (include schedule) 5 5.
-6. Add Lines 1, 2c, 3, 4 and 5 6 j.
-7. Inventory at end of year ' .
-8. Cost of goods sold and/or operations (subtract Line 7 from Line 6) Enter here and on Part I, Line 2 $\cdot\cdot$ •••••• 3.
-SCHEDULE C- 2 - Depreciation PA PIT law does not permit the bonus depreciation elections added to th law limits IRC Section 179 current expensing to the expensing allow the IRC of 1986 as amended Jan.
+3. Cost of labor (do not include salary paid to yourself or subcontractor fees) 3.
+4. Materials and supplies 4.
+5. Other costs (include schedule) 5.
+6. Add Lines 1, 2c, 3, 4 and 5 6.
+7. Inventory at end of year 7.
+8. Cost of goods sold and/or operations (subtract Line 7 from Line 6) Enter here and on Part I, , Line 2 · · · · · · ▶ 8.
+SCHEDULE C- 2 - Depreciation PA PIT law does not permit the bonus depreciation elections added to the Internal Re law limits IRC Section 179 current expensing to the expensing allowed at the tir the IRC of 1986 as amended Jan.
 1, 1997.
-For each asset, you must accelerated depreciation method.
-You need straight-line depreciation the asset.
-See the PA PIT Guide for the Tax Benefit Rule. ed at the time you p also report straight- laced the asse line depreciati et into s on, unle ervice or in effect under ess not using an optional 1.
-Total Section 179 depreciation (do not include in items below) 1.
+For each asset, you must also report accelerated depreciation method.
+You need straight-line depreciation to take adva the asset.
+See the PA PIT Guide for the Tax Benefit Rule. me you placed the asset into service or in effect und straight-line depreciation, unless not using an optior 1.
+Total Section 179 depreciation (do not include in items below) ····· 1.
 2. Less: Section 179 depreciation included in Schedule C-1 2.
 3. Balance (subtract Line 2 from Line 1).
-Enter here and on Part II, Lin ne 13b 3.
-Demostration for this second
+Enter here and on Part II, Line 13b ▶ 3.

 Description of property Date acquired Cost or other basis Depreciation allowed or allowable in prior years Method of calculating depreciation Life or rate Depreciation for this year

 (a) (b) (c) (d) (e) (f) (g)

-1 Other depresistion
+4 011 1 1

 4. Other depreciation: Buildings

 Furniture and fixtures

 Transportation equipment

 Machinery and other equipment

 Other (specify)

-••••••

 5. Totals (add all Line 4 am 5.

 6. Any depreciation include 6.

+-

 7. Balance (subtract Line 6 7.

-PA Schedule C Profit or Loss from Business or Profession (Sole Proprietorship) PA-40 C (09-12) (FI) PA DEPARTMENT OF REVENUE
+PA Schedule C Profit or Loss from Business or Profession (Sole Proprietorship) PA-40 C (09-13) (FI) PA DEPARTMENT OF REVENUE